Taylor Swift ‘Folklore’ Review: The Album Mines Pathos from a Widening Worldview (2024)

 How rich is Joe Alwyn? ›

-As reported by Eric Singer, Alwyn's net worth reached $4 million in 2024, reflecting not just his acting prowess but his strategic choices in both film and endorsem*nts.
+As reported by Eric Singer, Alwyn's net worth reached $4 million in 2024, reflecting not just his acting prowess but his strategic choices in both film and endorsements.

 What is the score of The Tortured Poets Department? ›